Monday August 30th, 2021, 1015-1830

 4524 gain, 3547 loss

 I slept well and had a leisurely morning in town.
 A trip to the PO and Subway were about all I accomplished.
 I got a take-away sub to serve as lunch and dinner.
 We got a ride to trail with a trail angel named Papa Joe.
-He takes donations and I also bought a canister of fuel from him.
+He took donations and I also bought a canister of fuel from him.
 He was a hoot, showing us his spreadsheet of hiker stats from 2019.
-He took detailed notes, getting our names and direction of travel.
-He’s retired and just seems to be really entertained by hikers.
+He took really detailed notes for his records, getting our names and direction of travel.
+He was retired and just seemed to be really entertained by hikers.

 To start the day, we hiked for miles through the river valley, enjoying flat and gently rolling fields.
 It was great trail and fast, if a bit buggy.
 Thankfully a breeze was blowing to keep the suckers at bay.
 I had also put on bug spray.
 It was like walking in the Shire.
 We made a lot of LOTR references, with some GOT mixed in just for fun.
 I also enjoyed a quality petting of some very friendly cows.
 COWS!
 I saw so many of those out west but none were friendly like these Massachusetts cows.
-One licked me with it’s huge tongue and I felt bad that I had bug spray all over my skin.
-Also, sorry about the beef brisket the other day…I really have been trying to stop eating beef but had a moment of weakness.
+One licked me with it’s huge tongue and I felt bad that I had bug spray on my skin.
+Also, sorry about the beef brisket the other day…I really had been trying to stop eating beef but had a moment of weakness.

 We could see a high ridgeline ahead and knew we’d be going up it.
 Soon enough, we were climbing steeply.
 We stopped for a short break at a lookout, where 2 guys came by.
 One had taken a fall and warned us about the tough, steep terrain.
 There was a lot of rock slab to negotiate, but it opened up along the edge of some cliffs, offering some really scenic hiking.
 We could see all the way back to Mt Greylock.
 I enjoyed this stretch a ton.